UC San Diego Leads $50.5M Center for Computing

-“This grant award demonstrates UC San Diego’s strong leadership in optimizing computing performance and efficiency,” said Chancellor Pradeep K. Khosla.
+“This award demonstrates UC San Diego’s strong leadership in optimizing computing performance and efficiency,” said Chancellor Pradeep K. Khosla.
 “With our internationally renowned expertise in computer science, multidisciplinary environment, close ties to the semiconductor industry, and successful collaborations with government agencies and other leading research institutions, this new center will enable our researchers to generate even more groundbreaking innovations with applications in military and commercial computing worldwide.”

 JUMP 2.0 represents a significant investment in computing and semiconductor research at a time when Congress passed the CHIPS and Science Act, which aims to strengthen U.S. chip manufacturing, supply chains and national security.
 The legislation also includes investments in research and development, science and technology and workforce training in nanotechnology, clean energy, quantum computing and artificial intelligence.
 The CHIPS Act provides $52.7 billion for semiconductor research, development, manufacturing and workforce development in the United States.